 - Appears quite concerned (some might seem overly concerned) about the child or designated patient

-- Might also suffer from Munchausen syndrome (This is a related disorder in which the caregiver repeatedly acts as if he or she has a physical or mental illness when he or she has caused the symptoms.)
+- Might also suffer from factitious disorder imposed on self (This is a related disorder in which the caregiver repeatedly acts as if he or she has a physical or mental illness when he or she has caused the symptoms.)

-Other possible warning signs of MSP in children include the following:
+Other possible warning signs of FDIA in children include the following: